New Saint Andrews College: Academics and student life

 The college's classical Christian program of studies follows the Trivium and Quadrivium in its single, integrated undergraduate curriculum in liberal arts and culture.
 The curriculum stresses learning from great books and developing the skills to be a lifelong learner.
 Rather than using textbooks, the college requires reading of primary works in the classical and Christian literature of Western civilization.
 The college uses "Oxford-style" small group recitations, in which six to eight students meet with individual faculty members to discuss the assigned readings.
 Students have examinations every eight weeks, many of which are conducted orally.
 Seniors are required to write theses and defend them before a faculty panel.
 The college offers associate and bachelor's degrees in liberal arts and culture, a Master of Arts in Trinitarian theology and culture, and a Master of Studies (and Graduate Certificate) in Classical Christian Studies.

+The college has three halls named after battles "at which Christian soldiers fought against all odds": Jericho, Ashdown, and Malta.

-The college limits new student enrollment to about 50–60 new undergraduates and 10–15 graduate students each year.
-The student body numbers about 160 students (150 full-time equivalent) from about 30 states, five foreign countries, and more than 20 Christian denominations.
-Approximately half of the college's students were home-schooled and a quarter attended Association of Classical and Christian Schools (ACCS) affiliated high schools.
+The college limits new student enrollment to 105 new undergraduate students and 10–15 graduate students each year.
+The student body numbers about 300 students (full-time equivalent) from about 30 states, five foreign countries, and more than 20 Christian denominations.
+Approximately half of the college's students were home-schooled and nearly a third attended Association of Classical and Christian Schools (ACCS) affiliated high schools.

 The college provides no dormitories or food services, by board policy.
 Instead, it encourages students to live as responsible members of the local community, and assists students and their families in arranging appropriate housing.

 As of the May 2010 Commencement, the college had more than 200 alumni.
 Approximately one-third of the college's graduates pursue graduate school or advanced professional studies, one-third go on to teach at classical and Christian schools, and one-third pursue other callings or professions.

 Sports

-New Saint Andrews College does not participate in the National Collegiate Athletic Association (NCAA), but does offer a variety of intramural sports, namely men's rugby, women's volleyball, and co-ed soccer.
+New Saint Andrews College does not participate in the National Collegiate Athletic Association (NCAA), but does offer a variety of intramural sports, namely men's rugby, women's volleyball, and track and field.

+Accreditation

+The college is a charter member of the Association of Classical and Christian Schools (ACCS) and a member of the Association of Reformed Institutions of Higher Education (ARIHE).
+NSA is a fully accredited member of both the Northwest Commission on Colleges and Universities (NWCCU) and the Transnational Association of Christian Colleges and Schools (TRACS).
+NWCCU awarded the college full accreditation in July 2023, and TRACS awarded it a second 10-year Reaffirmation of Accreditation in May 2020.
+The college's authorization to issue degrees is also recognized by the Idaho State Board of Education.